Optimization with Constraint Learning: A Framework and Survey: Review

-Before we begin this section, we would like to note that papers which use regression functions as the main constraint learning methods have been excluded from Table \ref{tab:methodsUsed}, as they are too numerous to be included in this paper.
+We first note that papers that use regression functions as the main constraint learning methods have been excluded from Table \ref{tab:methodsUsed}, as they are too numerous to be included in this paper.
 Regression with first- and second-order polynomials is used a lot in engineering, especially in combination with DoE and DoCE.
 We refer to \cite{kleijnen2015} for a detailed treatment.
 Kriging models are also used a lot in engineering, especially when the objective function values can be obtained by (expensive) computer simulations.
-The big advantage of kriging is that it has very high predictive power even for relatively small number of data points.
+The big advantage of kriging is that it has very high predictive power even for a relatively small number of data points.
 The disadvantages of kriging are (i) it costs much computing time to obtain the kriging model (ii) the data points have to be space-filling (iii) embedding kriging functions in the optimization model makes it non-convex and hard to solve.
 See \cite{forrester2008} for a detailed treatment on kriging.

-It can be seen from Table \ref{tab:methodsUsed} that ANNs and DTs are the most popularly used predictive models in constraint learning (with the exception of regression models).
-This could be because these methods have been shown to have high representative power, can be used for both regression or classification, and generally perform well.
-Training, testing and evaluation is generally done as prescribed in the ML literature, and the methods are generally evaluated using metrics such as the Mean Square Error (MSE), accuracy, and so on.
-In terms of size of the ANNs, with the exception of \cite{yang2021optimization} who use a network with six hidden layers, most networks used are generally small.
-One reason for this could be to reduce the burden of embedding large networks as constraints.
-Consider the fully connected neural network shown in Figure \ref{fig:neuralnet}.
+It can be seen from Table \ref{tab:methodsUsed} that Artificial Neural Networks (ANN) and Decision Trees (DT) are the most popularly used predictive models in constraint learning (with the exception of regression models).
+This could be because these methods have been shown to have high representative power, can be used for both regression and classification, and generally perform well.
+Reviews on ANNs and DTs are given in \cite{cao2018review} and \cite{carrizosa2021mathematical} respectively.
+Training, testing, and evaluation are generally done as prescribed in the ML literature, and the methods are generally evaluated using metrics such as the Mean Square Error (MSE), accuracy, and so on.
+For example, to learn objective functions in \cite{biggs2018optimizing}, the data is split in a 70:30 ratio between training and test sets, and prediction accuracy used as the evaluation metric.
+See Chapter 2 of \cite{james2013introduction} for more information on training and testing ML models.

-The parameter $w_{jk}^{[l]}$ represents the weight of input $j$ to neuron $k$ in layer $l$, while $b_j^{[l]}$ represents the bias of neuron $j$ in layer $l$.
-The activation (or output) of a neuron $j$ in layer $l$ is given generally as

-where $\sigma^{[l]}$ is the activation function used in layer $l$ and $N_k$ is the number of neurons in layer $[l-1]$.